MateuszGo/movies/README.md

 # movies
-API written using node.js and mongoDB, tested with Postman Deployed to Heroku on address: https://mgmovies.herokuapp.com/
+API written using node.js, express.js and mongoDB, tested with Postman.
+Deployed to Heroku on address: https://mgmovies.herokuapp.com/ Database initialy populated with 3 movies.

 Endpoints:

 	Show movies list (sorted desc. by rating)